 Visits must be coordinated in advance at 08-922-5081.
 The entrance fee is 7 NIS.

 Ramla’s Municipal Museum was opened in 2001 in a historic building erected in 1922, which served Ramla’s municipality in the British Mandatory period.

 The Municipal Museum documents and presents the town’s history from its founding in the 8th century AD and until today.
 The permanent exhibition is housed in six rooms, showing finds representing everyday life, commerce, art, and the population’s multi-cultural ethnic fabric.
 Also, the exhibition includes a selection of coins and hidden treasures that were discovered in the town, as well as models of central and historic buildings – the Pool of Arches and the compound of the White Mosque.

 We are approaching the White Tower compound.

-You can find Azrieli mall nearby.
-It can be an appropriate spot for parking, getting a snack or if you are looking for a restroom.
+You can find the Azrieli mall nearby.
+It can be an appropriate spot for parking, getting a snack, or looking for a restroom.

-The White Tower was the main compound where most of the celebrations took place.
+The White Tower was the main compound where most celebrations occurred.

-As we entered, we saw a big crane that lifted mostly teenagers.
+As we entered, we saw a giant crane that lifted teenagers primarily.
 And then they slid down the rope.
 I did not check the entrance fee.

 We also saw about half a dozen live statues.
 But it was way less impressive than Rehovot International Live Statues Festival.